-Faces of Unemployment is a publication by the Australian Council of Social Service, supported by Ecstra Foundation, a charitable foundation helping build the financial wellbeing of people in Australia within a fair financial system.
+Faces of Unemployment is a publication by the Australian Council of Social Service, supported by the Ecstra Foundation.
 It was written by Peter Davidson (Principal Advisor, ACOSS).

 Publicly available data from the Australian Bureau of Statistics and Australian Government departments were used in the report, along with data on recipients of unemployment payments provided by the Department of Social Services.
 We would like to thank them for making this data available.
 All descriptions, analyses, interpretations and conclusions are solely those of ACOSS and cannot be attributed to these government authorities.